LoopKit/loopdocs/docs/loop-3/omnipod.md

 You are likely to hear a pod fault before Loop notices.
 If your phone is locked, Loop only checks status every 5 minutes for Omnipod or 3 minutes for Omnipod DASH.

 Unlock your phone, open Loop, navigate to the Pod Status screen and use the slider to Deactivate Pod to stop the noise.
 The pod fault - even if it does not show up in the HUD or the Pod Status screen, will be picked up by the process of sliding to Deactivate Pod.
-You can then view the Fault information in the [Previous Pod Information](#previous-pod-information) screen.
+You can then view the Fault information in the [Previous Pod Details](#previous-pod-details) screen.

+#### Updates with Version 3.4.x

+The updates included with version 3.4.x make it easier to find the pod fault, should one occur.

+The fault will appear on the Omnipod screen and more details will be shown when you tap on Replace Pod to arrive at the Deactivate screen.
+You can grab a quick screenshot on the Deactivate screen if desired.
+If there was no pod fault, you will not notice a difference in the version 3.4.x display compared to version 3.2.3.

+The fault information can still be found under [Previous Pod Details](#previous-pod-details) if you need to find it after you Deactivate the "screaming" pod.